fletchjp/MERG-Arduino-Kit110-Examples/CANshield_LCDBut/README.md

 Both ON and OFF messages are supported.
 The OFF message turns off the error message.

 NOTE: The CBUS specification supports messages with extra data.
 They are NOT supported by FCU and the messages have to come from another Arduino code which does support them.

+Event numbers supported as both long and short events.
+The events need to be taught to the module in the usual way for CBUS.

  - 100 ON sends 1 byte of data to choose the message
  - 101 ON turns on display 1